kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

     address private owner;
 ```
 -	variable names start with a lower case, like `owner`.
--	a variable of type `address` is 256 bits long.
-We usually see an address as 64 hexadecimal characters, for example in MetaMask later in the tutorial.
+-	a variable of type `address` is 256 bits long, as most other Ethereum components.
+But an address is usually presented as 64 hexadecimal characters, for example in MetaMask later in the tutorial.
--	 the qualifier `private` means that a state variable cannot be accessed programmatically by other smart contracts.
-Note that it can still be read as binary bits on the blockchain if one knows where the contract is deployed and how the contract data is organized.
+-	the qualifier `private` means that this state variable will not be accessed programmatically by other smart contracts.
+Note that this variable can still be read as binary bits directly in the blockchain, knowing at which address the contract is deployed and how the contract data is organized.

 ## 1.4	Solidity Events and Logging
 Line 16 says